 Making a Nomination for Fellow – Some Guidelines

 The deadline for the next round of nominations is Friday 8th June 2018.
 Nominations may be submitted to the office at any time during the year and will be considered at the next available meeting of the Nominations Committee.

-The conferment of new Fellowships on successful nominees from the Winter 17-18 round will be announced in March 2018.
+The conferment list of new Fellowships from the previous round can be found here.

 - Suitable nominees